CieloHX/DongTai-Doc-en/doc/tutorial/plugin.md

-#  IDEA Plugin — DongTai IAST instructions
+##  DongTai IAST Plugin for IntelliJ IDEA

+The DongTai IAST plugin for IntelliJ IDEA integrates with the development environment.
+It is a lightweight plugin option for developers, which works in conjunction with DongTai IAST to add software security testing and remediation functionality from the plugin.
+During the development stage, it enables developers to have an actionable and easily understands report including vulnerability type, code location, and implement appropriate solutions.

+DongTai IAST for IntelliJ IDEA can detect:

+- Dangerous uses of functions and APIs

+- Third-party component security vulnerabilities identified

+DongTai IAST plugin for IntelliJ IDEA also enables the creation of custom rules and personalizes threat coverage strategies according to specific enterprises and industry's needs.
+For example, developers might need to implement proprietary security guidelines or analyze custom libraries that are not yet covered by DongTai IAST knowledge base of rulepack.

+## Requirement

+DongTai IAST Plugin requires the software packages listed below:

+- Operating Systems: `Windows, Linux and macOS`

+- IntelliJ IDEA: `Versions 20.1 to 21.1`

+- Hardware: `minmum Dual Core CPU Processors, 4 GB RAM`

-<h2 id="1">一.
-DongTai IAST Plugin installation and configuration</h3>
+## Installing DongTai IAST Plugin for IntelliJ IDEA

-###  1. IDEA install DongTai IAST plugin
+#### A. Download and Install

-- Download DongTai IAST plugin installation package.
+- Download DongTai IAST plugin for IntelliJ IDEA installation package.
 [Download Link](https://github.com/HXSecurity/DongTai-Plugin-IDEA/releases/download/v1.0/DongTai-Plugin-IDEA.zip)

-- Open IDEA settings, choose to install Plugin from Disk, install DongTai IAST plugin installatino package **dongtai-idea-plugin.zip**
+- Open IntelliJ IDEA and navigate to “Preferences/Plugin”.
+Selected “Install Plugin from Disk” and then install DongTai IAST IntelliJ IDEA plugin. `dongtai-idea-plugin.zip`

   ![plugin_download](https://hxsecurity.github.io/DongTai-Doc/doc/assets/features/plugin_download.png)